use-ink/ink/ARCHITECTURE.md

 The `Instantiated` event was brought back in a later PR.

 (5) `pallet-revive` included `revm` as a non-optional dependency.
-As ink! has to depend on `pallet-revive` for some features (e.g. sandboxed E2E testing), this results in over 75 more child dependencies having to be build now.
-This increased build times for sandboxed E2E tests significantly.
+As ink! has to depend on `pallet-revive` for some features (e.g. runtime-only E2E testing), this results in over 75 more child dependencies having to be build now.
+This increased build times for runtime-only E2E tests significantly.
 [We proposed](https://github.com/paritytech/polkadot-sdk/pull/9689) putting anything `revm` behind a feature flag, but Parity is not open to it.